-Type

-Lets you choose between a background monitor, the built-in foreground monitor, or a customized foreground monitor.

-Monitor Address When the background monitor is selected, this address specifies the 4-Kbyte memory block to which background monitor cycles will be driven.
-Though background write cycles appear as reads to the target system, choose an address block that will not interfere with I/O ports or other target system hardware.

-When a foreground monitor is selected, this is the base address of the 4-Kbyte block of memory reserved for the monitor program.

-Target Completes Monitor Bus Cycles Lets you specify whether monitor program cycles should be terminated by the target system DSACK signal.
-Settings→Emulator Config→Monitor...
-(ALT, S, E, O)

-Interrupt Priority Mask For foreground monitors only, this option lets you run the foreground monitor at a lowered interrupt priority level in order to allow critical target system interrupts to be processed.

-When it is safe to lower the interrupt level, the foreground monitor will set the interrupt priority mask to either the level entered or the level in effect before monitor entry, whichever is greater.
+Type Lets you choose between a background monitor, the built-in foreground monitor, or a customized foreground monitor.
+Monitor When a foreground monitor is selected, this is the base Address address of the 4-Kbyte block of memory reserved for the monitor program.
+Target Lets you specify whether foreground monitor program cycles should be terminated by the target system DSACK Completes Monitor Bus signal.
+Cycles For foreground monitors only, this option lets you run the Interrupt Priority Mask foreground monitor at a lowered interrupt priority level in order to allow critical target system interrupts to be processed.
+When it's safe to lower the interrupt level, the foreground monitor will set the interrupt priority mask to either the level entered or the level in effect before monitor entry, whichever is greater.

 Monitor Name Lets you enter the name of the foreground monitor object file.
-The default is C:\HP\RTC\M020\FGMON\FGMON.X (if C:\HP\RTC\M020 was the installation path chosen when installing the debugger software).
+The default is C:\HP\RTC\M030\FGMON\FGMON.X (if C:\HP\RTC\M030 was the installation path chosen when installing the debugger software).
 The foreground monitor will be automatically loaded after each Execution \rightarrow Reset (ALT, E, E) command.
 Choosing the Apply button does not load the foreground monitor.